ManishBaral1/ManishBaral1/README.md

 # Hi there! 👋 I'm Manish Baral

 Welcome to my GitHub profile!
-I'm a data analyst and  developer (well-rounded Math major with a strong background in Physics and Computer Science) currently based in Berlin, Germany.
+I'm a data analyst and  developer (well-rounded Math major with a strong background in Computer Science and Physics) currently based in Berlin, Germany.
 I'm passionate about machine learning, data analysis, and creating impactful visualizations.

 ## About Me